 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Yakult Honsha reported total carbon emissions of approximately 1,871,975,000 kg CO2e.
 This figure includes Scope 1 emissions of about 230,278,000 kg CO2e, Scope 2 emissions of approximately 151,027,000 kg CO2e, and significant Scope 3 emissions totalling around 1,490,669,000 kg CO2e.
-The Scope 3 emissions encompass various categories, with purchased goods and services contributing about 1,030,458,000 kg CO2e.
-Yakult has set ambitious near-term targets to reduce greenhouse gas emissions in Japan.
+The Scope 3 emissions breakdown reveals substantial contributions from purchased goods and services (about 1,030,458,000 kg CO2e) and capital goods (approximately 99,366,000 kg CO2e).
+Yakult Honsha has set ambitious near-term targets to reduce greenhouse gas emissions in Japan.
 By the end of fiscal 2024, the company aims to achieve a 10% reduction in Scope 1 and Scope 2 emissions compared to fiscal 2018 levels.
-This commitment reflects Yakult's proactive approach to addressing climate change within the food and beverage processing sector.
-Overall, Yakult Honsha's emissions data and reduction initiatives demonstrate a commitment to sustainability and a strategic focus on minimising their carbon footprint.
+This commitment reflects the company's proactive approach to addressing climate change and aligns with industry standards for sustainability.
+The company has not yet committed to net-zero emissions but is actively engaged in climate initiatives, as indicated by its participation in various sustainability frameworks.
+Yakult Honsha's emissions data is sourced directly from its own reporting, ensuring transparency and accountability in its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents